 As you look at typical deliverables for the safety life-cycle, there are clear phases of activity where you may have already selected and purchased some specialist tools which take you beyond what normal office tools can provide.

-For example, there are specialist tools which have been around for some time for recording process hazard analysis (PHA or HAZOP) team findings.
-Depending on the tool, it might also be possible to extend use to studies like Safety Integrity Level (SIL) determination using risk graphs or layer of protection (LOPA).
-There are also specialist tools aimed at producing bow-tie diagrams, fault tree diagrams, failure mode and effect analysis (FMEA), fault trees and many other specialist safety-related tasks.
+For example, there are software tools which have been around for some time for recording process hazard analysis (PHA or HAZOP) team findings.
+Depending on the tool, it might also be possible to extend their use to studies like Safety Integrity Level (SIL) determination using risk graphs or layers of protection analysis (LOPA).

-What is common to all non-cloud specialist tools is that they apply to a very specific job at a point in the life-cycle and their main output is a report.
-They may have aspects of a database and aspects of automation of some elements, but in most cases they produce a report which gets allocated a version number and each report becomes a "dead file" on a document management system.
-There is no mechanism for sharing the data in the dead file with other aspects of a project, and no intention of having the safety-related data actually "alive" for operations use.
+They may have aspects of a database and aspects of automation of some elements, but in most cases they produce a report which gets allocated a version number and each report becomes a "flat file" on a document management system.
+There is no mechanism for sharing the data in the flat file with other aspects of a project, and no intention of having the safety-related data actually "alive" for operations use.

-For example, after a HAZOP, the subsequent documents which get produced later in the life-cycle might copy/paste information from the dead file report, but there is no active or live sharing of captured information as things progress in a project or get updated during operations.
+For example, after a HAZOP, the subsequent documents which get produced later in the life-cycle might copy/paste information from the flat file report, but there is no active or live sharing of captured information as things progress in a project or get updated during operations.

 It is not hugely surprising that with the advent of cloud computing some companies have risen to the challenge of offering something a little new and different.
 Instead of just producing dead files, the intent of such cloud-based safety life-cycle software is to embed the use of data in both the project AND operations processes.